-In Nevada, in child custody cases your child never gets to pick which parent they want to live with.
+In Nevada child custody cases your child never gets to pick which parent they want to live with.

-That being said . . . there are some circumstances where your child might be interviewed to give insight to the judge about custody.
+That being said . . . there are some circumstances where your child might be interviewed.

-For example, in a recent custody case, we represented the mother whose 12 year old daughter had called the police on the father and had gone to school multiple times crying and inconsolable about things going on her father’s home.
+For example, we recently represented a mother whose 12 year old daughter called the police on the father.
+The child also went to school multiple times crying hysterically about things going on her father’s home.